Zeo666/AllTheRoles/README.md

 ## Veteran
 ### **Team: Crewmates**
 The Veteran is a Crewmate that can go on alert.\
-When the Veteran is on alert, anyone, whether crew, neutral or impostor, if they interact with the Veteran, they die.
+When the Veteran is on alert, anyone, whether crew, neutral or impostor, if they interact with the Veteran, they die.\
+The veteran can also vent and if attacked while in a vent the perpetrator is killed instead.\

 ### Game Options
 | Name | Description | Type | Default |